sparkfun/SparkFun_GNSSDO/docs/hardware_assembly.md

 ## IO Terminals
-Users can easily attach accessories to the GPSDO by wiring them into the terminal blocks on the back of the enclosure.
+Users can easily attach accessories to the GNSSDO by wiring them into the terminal blocks on the back of the enclosure.

 <figure markdown>
 [![Terminal Block](./assets/img/hookup_guide/assembly-terminal_block2.jpg){ width="400" }](./assets/img/hookup_guide/assembly-terminal_block2.jpg "Click to enlarge")